AkshatSood/ELEC0138_22-23_Assignment/README.md

 ## Project Structure

 The project structure with descriptions for each file/directory have been provided below.
 It should be noted that various portions of the project were developed independently, and the processed files from relevant portions were shared after processing.
-Thus, there is not direct way to run the entire project pipeline.
+Thus, there is no direct way to run the entire project pipeline.
+An example demo has been provided to run the pipeline [here](#running-the-project-demo).

 * [.gitattributes](./.gitattributes) - Git attributes
 * [.gitignore](./.gitignore) - Git ignore